tsykoduk/greg.nokes.name/_posts/2023-09-13-mac-hostnames.md

 <!--more-->

 Now, for those running just a single Mac, this might sound like a minor inconvenience.
-But when you manage multiple Macs or Mac-based servers, this issue can escalate quickly.
+But when you manage multiple Macs or Mac-based servers, this issue can escalate quickly, especially if your Macs are multi-homed.
+For example, my Mac Mini's have an Ethernet and Wifi connection.
+The servers may also have access to several VLAN's via their Ethernet connection.

 I operate an older Mac Mini as a server, and I'm fairly meticulous about my machine names.
 This is a trait honed over two decades in system administration.
 These auto-appended numerical suffixes are more than just an annoyance; they interfere with my TimeMachine backups and sometimes disrupt my file sharing setup.